Wuerfel21/spin2cpp/README.md

-Spin2cpp is a program for oinking.
+Spin2cpp is a program for oinking and ploinking.

 flexspin is a slightly different front end to the same functionality, designed to be compatible with other spin compilers.